-These latter shades are priced above others because they seldom occur among the newly birthed litter.
-This factor even makes all the more sense given that, unlike other breed of dogs, the Norwich terrier only sires an average of 2 to 3 pups.
+This factor even makes all the more sense given that, unlike other breeds of dogs, the Norwich terrier only sires an average of 2 to 3 pups.

 Overall Pet Maintenance Cost

-Beyond the Norwich terrier price, one of the most basic cost considerations is its needs.
-The average cost to feed a Norwich terrier entails an average of $6 to $15 per week.
-Hence, dog owners are looking at a maximum annual investment of $780.
+Beyond the cost of the puppy, one of the most basic cost considerations is its maintenance and upkeep.
+The average cost of feeding a Norwich terrier is an average of $6 to $15 per week.
+Hence, dog owners are looking at a maximum annual investment of around $800.

 Health & Temperament Issues

-Another way to effectively assess one’s investment beyond the average Norwich terrier cost is to acknowledge its inherent characteristics.
-As mentioned earlier, the Norwich terrier has its own unique attributes that make them quite different from their Norfolk cousins.
+Another way to effectively assess one’s investment beyond the purchase price of the puppy is to acknowledge its inherent characteristics.
+As mentioned earlier, the Norwich terrier has its own unique attributes that make it quite different from its Norfolk cousins.

 - Health Profile

 For one thing, Norwich terriers are a sturdier breed with very low susceptibility to illness.
 For owners who may worry about medical (veterinary) bills, their concerns are merely reserved for potential injuries caused by their animated nature.